 The earliest documented telecast of this film took place in New York City Thursday 21 October 1948 on WATV (Channel 13).
 See more

-Followed by Three in the Saddle
+Followed by Enemy of the Law

 Written by Dave O'Brien